JoelNichols/pipewire-sample-rate-config/README.md

 Forked from https://github.com/cyber-sushi/pipewire-sample-rate-config.

-This fork uses PySide6 for the UI which looks a bit nicer on KDE.
+This fork uses GTK for the GUI instead of Tkinter.

 Original description
 ---